Master of Science in Exercise Physiology Program Curriculum

 The Carroll University Master of Science in Exercise Physiology Program includes two concentrations, Clinical Exercise Physiology (CEP) and Strength and Conditioning (SC).
 Both concentrations would require a total of 58 credit hours to include 10 credits of core requirements, 36-39 credits of concentration requirements (including practicum/internship courses), and 9-12 credits of electives.
 All students will complete a master's thesis as the culminating experience during the second year of the program will take 3 credits of electives.

 The majority of lectures and labs are offered at the Center for Graduate Studies in the late afternoon.
 The CGS houses a state-of-the-art exercise physiology lab.

 Clinical Exercise Physiology Concentration (CEP)

-Upon completion of the CEP concentration, students will be eligible to sit for the ACSM RCEP certification exam, would be prepared to work in a variety of clinical rehabilitation settings, and prepared for a job in inpatient, transitional and outpatient rehabilitation programs, as well as a variety of community and hospital-based preventive cardiology programs.
+Upon completion of the Clinical Exercise Physiology concentration, students will be eligible to sit for the ACSM RCEP certification exam, would be prepared to work in a variety of clinical rehabilitation settings, and prepared for a job in inpatient, transitional and outpatient rehabilitation programs, as well as a variety of community and hospital-based preventive cardiology programs.
 The scope of practice for a clinical exercise physiologist includes:

 - Working with individuals referred by, or are currently under the care of, a physician.